Journal d'un bourgeois de Paris: Versions of the text

-Theories about who the author was
+Identity of the author

 The author is unknown because the original manuscript was lost, as was the prologue of the text where he might have identified himself.

 All historians and scholars who have analysed the text, however, agree broadly on his milieu and profile.
 Based on clues provided in the text of the Journal, he was almost certainly a man of the cloth.
 He may have held an academic position at the University of Paris and it is likely that he was a doctor of theology.
 Given his detailed knowledge of parishes on the right bank of the Seine, it is reasonable to conclude that he had a pastoral role in one or more of these.

 Some historians have sought to pinpoint an exact identity for the author, but none have provided a universally accepted answer.
 Auguste Longnon proposed Jean Beaurigout, parish priest of the Saint-Nicolas-des-Champs church.
-This thesis was refuted by Alexandre Tuetey, in his prologue to his 1881 edition, who attributes authorship to the canon of Notre-Dame de Paris, Jean Chuffart.
+This thesis was rejected by Alexandre Tuetey, in his prologue to his 1881 edition, who attributes authorship to the canon of Notre-Dame de Paris, Jean Chuffart.
 Born in Tournai in Picardy, Chuffart first sided with the Anglo-Bourguignons before joining the camp of Charles VII on his return to Paris.
-This identification was refuted in turn by Colette Beaune in her introduction to the 1990 edition, where she notes that he was too often absent from Paris to be the author (based on the article devoted to Chuffart in the fourth volume of the Chartularium universitatis parisiensis by Denifle).
-A review of the 1968 Clarendon Press translation of the Vatican and Aix manuscripts into English describes the translator’s explanatory section on the identity of the author as « somewhat unprofitable speculation. » At the present time, the determination of the exact identity of the author cannot, it would seem, be unequivocally determined in the absence of additional evidence.
+This identification was rejected in turn by Colette Beaune in her introduction to the 1990 edition, where she notes that he was too often absent from Paris to be the author (based on the article devoted to Chuffart in the fourth volume of the Chartularium universitatis parisiensis by Denifle).
+A review of the 1968 Clarendon Press translation of the Vatican and Aix manuscripts into English describes the translator’s explanatory section on the identity of the author as « somewhat unprofitable speculation. » At the present time, the determination of the exact identity of the author cannot, it would seem, be unequivocally determined.